Riyadh, Saudi Arabia

 After watching fellow “fight for you dreams” advocate Daniel Bryan defeat John Cena for the WWE Championships at SummerSlam 2013, Mansoor was inspired to pursue his dream of becoming a WWE Superstar, making waves in the independent circuit at the tender age of 18.
 Dedicating his all in this pursuit of sports-entertainment glory, Mansoor saw his unwavering persistence pay off big time in 2018, when he participated in a WWE tryout in Jeddah, Saudi Arabia, and wowed coaches enough to earn a contract with NXT.

 In the wake of his arrival, the head-turning Superstar notched an impressive stretch, enthralling the WWE Universe with his unrelenting passion and incredible grit.
-These key elements would see his stock rise tenfold at WWE Super ShowDown, where he outlasted a massive lineup of 49 Superstars to win the blockbuster 50-Man Battle Royal.
+These key elements would see his stock rise tenfold at WWE Super ShowDown, where he outlasted a massive lineup of 50 other Superstars to win the blockbuster 51-Man Battle Royal.
 And in WWE's subsequent returns to his home country, Mansoor has posted wins over Cesaro and Dolph Ziggler in a pair of edge-of-your-seat thrillers.
 And on 205 Live, Mansoor has racked up impressive victories against the likes of The Brian Kendrick and Ashante Adonis.
 As he continues to go the distance, one thing is for certain: En route to the top of the black-and-gold brand, Mansoor is out to turn his story into history.